 Simon is Melbourne Fringe’s Creative Director and CEO and is recognised as one of Australia’s arts and cultural leaders.
 He has previously held Senior and Executive positions at Polyglot Theatre, The Wheeler Centre, Arts Centre Melbourne and Gasworks Arts Park.
 Simon is co-founder and life member of Theatre Network Australia and was Chair from 2010 to 2017.
-He currently sits on the Victorian Government’s Ministerial Advisory Council for Volunteering and the Helpmann Awards Theatre Panel.
+He currently sits on the International Society for the Performing Arts’ Programming Committee and the Helpmann Awards Theatre Panel.

 Contact Simon via email@example.com

-Contact the Artistic team at:
+Contact the Business and Operations team at:

 Carly’s hot tip for Fringe is the words and ideas sessions.
 She loves a good panel discussion and will probably be live tweeting what’s happening.

-Contact the Marketing and Development Team at:
+Contact the Development Team at:

 During the Festival, Pauline can be seen fleetingly, elusively, like a shadow, sneaking up on great art.

 Pauline graduated from Rusden College in 1989 and is a founding member of Snuff Puppets, working with the company as writer, dramaturg, performer and co- Artistic Director with Andy Freer until 2003.
 She loved every minute of her stint as funding manager at Back to Back Theatre from 2003 until 2016 and joined Melbourne Fringe in that role in 2016.